Browsing all articles from December, 2009

 Install as normal (in my case, I just wiped the existing partitions, set the boot type to GUID instead of MBR in Partition, Options, and did a full install)

-Once the OS reboots, boot from the NetbookInstaller ISO again, but this time choose the HDD (as we still need to install a valid bootsector for the OS to run)
+Reboot into the NetbookInstaller ISO again, but this time choose the HDD (as we still need to install a valid bootsector for the OS to run)

 The OS should boot up ok, fill in the relevant bits and pieces, and get to the desktop screen.